 Stories From the Field

-These podcasts provide an opportunity for the veteran and civilian community to have a shared experience of hearing from veterans, along with the artists who serve as arts therapists, artists who represent community arts organizations that work in partnership with veteran medical facilities that serve our veterans, and organizations that offer resources and outreach to our veteran community.
+These podcasts provide an opportunity for the veteran and civilian community to have a shared experience of hearing from veterans, along with the artists who serve as art therapists, artists who represent community arts organizations that work in partnership with veteran medical facilities that serve our veterans, and organizations that offer resources and outreach to our veteran community.
 You will hear insights into military culture and the nuances of military life.
 These sessions serve to inform our civilian population and foster a foundation for clearer understanding and compassionate communication.
 Thanks to Gumbi Ortiz for the VetArtSpan theme music.

 Victor Carlos Alcantara, at the Straz Center